Nevue Fine Art Marketing

 Think About Lighting

 Lighting is an essential but often overlooked element of any craft fair display.
 Ensure your booth is well-lit so potential customers can see your products.
-If possible, try to use natural light by setting it up near a window or outside the door.
-But if that’s not an option, bring some battery-operated fairy lights or lamps to brighten things up inside your display booth.
+Use natural light by setting it up near a window or outside the door.
+But if that’s not an option, bring some battery-operated fairy lights or lamps to brighten things inside your display booth.
 Proper lighting will make a world of difference.

 More First Craft Show Tips